 Educate yourself on your own state’s cyberbullying laws in order to be better prepared and aware of your options if and when a situation arises.

-This is a comprehensive guide on recent laws passed in all 50 states in order to deal with the consequences of cyberbullying and punish the offenders.
 Generally, severe bullying is classified as a Class 1 misdemeanor, but in some states, as in the case of South Dakota in 2009, legislators failed to pass a comprehensive law against bullying.
 In states where this is the case, cases against bullies can be filed under existing harassment laws.

 In an unprecedented case, Michelle Carter, a 17-year-old from Massachusetts, was sentenced with involuntary manslaughter for sending texts encouraging her boyfriend, Conrad Roy III, to commit suicide.
 Roy, suffered from depression, and Carter repeatedly encouraged him to follow through with his threats to kill himself.
 In his final successful attempt, Roy filled his truck with carbon monoxide.
 He told Carter he was scared, and she encouraged him to “get back in”, which he did, and died of inhaling the fumes.
 The case may prompt Massachusetts to pass a new law which makes encouraging suicide a criminal act.

 - Stomp out Bullying – The leading non-profit organization dedicated to ending bullying for students everywhere.